cbandy/real-database/guide/realdb/building.md

 ## Table References

-[Database_Select] can return rows from multiple tables by combining them into what is called a table reference.
+[Database_DML_Select] can return rows from multiple tables by combining them into what is called a table reference.
 Similar to criteria, these tables can be joined in a myriad of ways using the [SQL_Table_Reference] class.

     // Straightforward JOIN
     // "things" JOIN "sprockets" ON ("sprockets"."thing_id" = "things"."id")